Welcome to Graduate Studies at Michigan Tech!

 The library is here to support your success!
 For assistance with library research and your assignments, visit our AskUs!
 Station in the library lobby or virtually.
 Ask us anything at email@example.com.

-Visit the library's website for an in-depth overview of services for Graduate Students and a virtual tour.
+Visit the library's website to access articles, e-books, databases, and journals.
+For an in-depth overview of services for Graduate Students and a virtual tour, visit the Library Resource and Services for Grad Students Portal.

 Some highlights include:

-- Off-campus access: You have access to most library services and resources including journals, databases, e-books, and streaming videos from off-campus.
-On the Library's website, use the tabs for Search, Databases A-Z, or Journals to locate resources.
+- Off-campus access: On the Library's website, use the tabs for Search, Databases A-Z, or Journals to locate resources.
 Once you select a resource, you will be prompted to log in with your Michigan Tech username and ISO password to access the content.

 - Interlibrary Loan (ILL): You can request books, articles, scans of book chapters, or other materials the library doesn’t have.
 We locate the materials you need from our partners, normally at no charge to you.
 Many articles requested are delivered to your email the same business day.
 Rush service on weekdays is available for Graduate Students.